-Halleh Ghorashi is Full Professor of Diversity and Integration in the Department of Sociology at the VU University Amsterdam, the Netherlands.
-She studied Cultural Anthropolgoy and Philosophy at the VU Amsterdam.
-In 1994, she completed her MA degree (cum laude) in Anthropology and in 2001, she defended her Ph.D. dissertation at the Radboud University in Nijmegen (Center for Women studies and Anthropology department).
-Between 2005 and 2012 she held the prestigious position of PaVEM-chair in Management of Diversity and Integration in the Department of Organization Science at VU Amsterdam.
-In 2016 she co-initiated the Refugee Academy (as one of the expertise labs at the Institute for Societal Resilience) at the VU together with Elena Ponzoni.
-Ghorashi’s work is situated within Critical/reflexive Sociology (intersected with the previous mentioned disciplines), focusing on narrative and engaged methodology.
-In 2018, she was awarded the VICI Grant to carry out the Engaged Scholarship and Narratives of Change research project.
+Prof. dr. Halleh Ghorashi is a Professor of Diversity and Integration in the Department of Sociology at the Vrije Universiteit Amsterdam.
+She studied Cultural Anthropology and Philosophy at the Vrije Universiteit.
+In 1994 she completed her MA degree (cum laude) in Anthropology and in 2001 she defended her dissertation at Radboud University in Nijmegen (Department of Center for Women’s Studies and Anthropology).
+Between 2005 and 2012, she held the prestigious position of PaVEM Chair in Management of Diversity and Inclusion at the Department of Organizational Sciences at the Vrije Universiteit Amsterdam.
+In 2016, she co-founded the Refugee Academy (one of the expertise labs of the Institute for Societal Resilience) at the Vrije Universiteit Amsterdam together with Elena Ponzoni.
+Ghorashi’s work is situated in Critical/reflexive Sociology (intersecting with the aforementioned disciplines), focusing on narrative and engaged methodology.
+In 2018, she received the VICI Grant for the research project Engaged Scholarship and Narratives of Change.

-I studied Antropology and Philosophy.
-Later during my PhD I got acquainted with Gender Studies and after my PhD I worked for 12 years in the field of Organization Studies.
-At present, my work is mainly situated within Critical Sociology (intersected with the previous disciplines), focusing on narrative and engaged methodology.
+I studied Anthropology and Philosophy.
+Later during my PhD, I was introduced to Gender Studies and after my PhD, I worked for 12 years in the field of Organizational Science.
+Currently, my work is mainly situated in Critical Sociology (linked to the previous disciplines), focusing on narrative and engaged methodology.

-What role do you have within the Refugee Academy, and what keeps you busy in this role?
+What role do you have within the Refugee Academy?

 Supervising research, facilitating meetings, networking and writing research proposals.

-What do you feel is the most important about/central to the Refugee Academy, and why?
+What do you find most important within the Refugee Academy, and why?

-Connecting various forms of knowledge (academic, professional, personal) to stipulate conditions necessary for refugees’ full participation and inclusion in society.
+Connecting different forms of knowledge (academic, professional, personal) to determine the conditions necessary for the full participation and inclusion of refugees in society.

-What is your personal ambition within the Refugee Academy, and how would you connect this to your work and/or life outside the Refugee Academy?
+What is your personal ambition within the Refugee Academy, and how would you connect this to your work and personal life outside the Refugee Academy?

-To make a real change in lives of refugees and increase the impact of refugee initiatives and policies by bringing them closer to refugees’ lifeworld.
+To make a real change in the lives of refugees and increase the impact of refugee initiatives and policies by bringing them closer to the lives of refugees.